TatoEb/OVPN/updX100.md

 XN74V4g7PD
 p9rePcBVs9
 # These are credentials for 24h trial VPN (02-01-2025).
-# I'll try my best to update this file daily.
+# I'll try my best to update this file daily for you.